QuantumCoherence/tidydataproject/Codebook.md

 ### Creating the tidy datafile
 IMPORTANT NOTE on point 3. of the "Study Design and data processing":
 The raw data set includes data collected from the sensors embedded in a cellphone.
 Specifically it includes data from a three axis gyroscope and a three axis accelerometer.
 In the context of this project, we are requested to extract only "the mean and standard deviation for each measurement".
-The features_info.txt file of the original data describes all the provided data in details.
-Of the 561 columns of data, only 18 are actual direct sensor measurements that meet the requirements of point 3.
+The features_info.txt file of the original data describes all the 561 provided variables in details, of which only 18 meet the requirements of point 3.
-All other data are derived entities and are therefore not considered measurements.
-The actual variables are described in this document, under "Description of the variables"
+To understand what are measurements in this context, it is useful to consider that gyroscopes and accelerometer measure acceleration and rotation rate in the time domain on three perpendicular axes for each sensor.
+In the raw dataset these measurements are first digitally filtered to eliminate noise.
+The acceleration measurements are then by mean of frequency analysis separated in body and gravity accelerations.
+In total only nine entities are directly measured: three from the body acceleration (one for each axis),  three from the gravity acceleration (one for each axis) and three from the gyroscope rotation rates (one for each axis).
+Any other further processing of the data is a derived entity and therefore outside of the scope of this project.
+As we are interested only in the standard deviation and mean of these nine measurements, we only have to extract  18 variables from the 561 available.
+The code of the script run_analysis.R that extracts the request data is on lines 50 to 62 of the run_analysis.R code.
+Refer to the comments in the code for a detailed understanding.
+The actual names of the variables from the raw data set that are extracted are: tBodyAcc-mean()-X     tBodyAcc-mean()-Y      tBodyAcc-mean()-Z
+ tBodyAcc-std()-X          tBodyAcc-std()-Y           tBodyAcc-std()-Z
+ tGravityAcc-mean()-X  tGravityAcc-mean()-Y  tGravityAcc-mean()-Z
+ tGravityAcc-std()-X       tGravityAcc-std()-Y      tGravityAcc-std()-Z
+tBodyGyro-mean()-X     tBodyGyro-mean()-Y   tBodyGyro-mean()-Z
+tBodyGyro-std()-X         tBodyGyro-std()-Y        tBodyGyro-std()-Z

 ## Guide to create the tidy data file
 Refer to the Readme.md file included in this repository for detailed instructions on how to use the included R script to create the tidy data files.
 Two data files are created by the provided R script, "run_analysis.R".
 They are two copies of the same data, one in text format and the other in binary format.
 Since most of the data included are of numeric  type (double type in fact),  it is more convenient to have files in binary data form, so to guarantee no loss of numerical precision when loading the data.
 However, for compatibility, a text only version is also provided.

 ### Cleaning of the data
 1. Extract in a local folder of your choice the run_analysis.R file
 2. Extract the original data you have downloaded from the above address into a local folder of